Is Jack Daniel's Bourbon? Yes, Find Out Why

 The Lincoln County Process before barrel aging (aka charcoal filtering)

 In short, the Lincoln County Process is the process of filtering a spirit through charcoal.
 While Tennessee Whiskey must be charcoal filtered before barreling (with one exception), from what I can find, bourbon does not have any rule(s) requiring / not allowing charcoal filtering at any point in the process.
 Bourbon is indifferent about charcoal filtering of any kind.
 Filtered before or after barreling, it doesn’t matter.
-This also means that Jack Daniel’s, being charcoal filtered, possibly could be bourbon.
+This also means that Jack Daniel’s, being charcoal filtered, could still be bourbon.

 While comparing rules is useful, what Brown Forman (the owner of Jack Daniels) does is the most telling of whether bourbon can also be charcoal filtered.

 Turns out that Jack Daniel’s owners also produce Coopers Craft, a Kentucky straight bourbon that’s also charcoal filtered.
 Brown Forman states, “Kentucky Straight Bourbon Whiskey taken through a unique beech and birch charcoal-filter finishing process”.
 If I’m reading that correctly, Cooper’s Craft is charcoal filtered (after the barrel is dumped) and called bourbon.
+They don’t use sugar maple, which is used for Tennessee Whiskey, but they still use charcoal from another type f tree.

 This is an interesting and important tidbit – Brown Forman, the owners of Jack Daniel’s, is saying that bourbon can be charcoal filtered.
 Brown Forman definitely knows and cares about the rules around Tennessee whiskey, so if it offers a charcoal filtered bourbon, then we can say that bourbon can also be charcoal filtered.